 There is no exact dosage that has been determined for aniseed – there’s nothing specific about when “just enough” aniseed becomes too much.
 If you’re handling aniseed or anise in its raw form, then, in general, a sprinkle or two a day should be completely safe for your doggo to consume.

 If you’re feeding a pre-bought treat that contains aniseed, you should always follow the feeding guidelines provided on the packet.
 Each breed of treat has a different ingredient composition and makeup, and each contains different amounts of aniseed.

-If you’re feeding your dog our Berry & Aniseed Yoghurt Drops, stick to no more than 10 drops per day.
+If you’re feeding your dog WAG Berry & Aniseed Yoghurt Drops, stick to no more than 10 drops per day.
 And if your dog is truly desperate, split them in half for double the fun!

 What else can I do with aniseed?